Azure/kaito/docs/tuning/README.md

 The main container uses one of the supported model images.
 The image entry launches the [fine\_tuning.py](https://github.com/Azure/kaito/blob/main/presets/tuning/text-generation/fine_tuning.py) script.

-All three containers use shared local volumes (by mounting same `EmptyDir` volumes).
-Hence file copies between containers are avoided.
+All three containers use shared local volumes (by mounting the same `EmptyDir` volumes), hence file copies between containers are avoided.

 # Troubleshooting